akka/akka-http/docs/src/main/paradox/routing-dsl/exception-handling.md

 have a read at this excellent post by A. Shipilёv: [The Exceptional Performance of Lil' Exception](https://shipilev.net/blog/2014/exceptional-performance).
 @@@

+@@@ note
+Please note that since version `10.1.6`, the default `ExceptionHandler` will also discard the entity bytes automatically.
+If you want to change this behavior, please refer to @ref[the section above](exception-handling.md#exception-handling); however, might cause connections to stall if the entity is not properly rejected or cancelled on the client side.
+@@@

 ## Respond with headers and Exception Handler

 If you wrap an ExceptionHandler inside a different directive, then that directive will still apply.
 Example below shows